 - Accuracy: NO TYPOS.
-PRs are super snobby about spelling and grammar.
+PR practitioners are super snobby about spelling and grammar.
 One little mistake and you won’t get a look in.

-- Be professional online: Behind the scenes, your personal social media needs to represent you well.
-It is the first thing that many employers look at.
-You can be yourself and be opinionated, passionate about the things you’re into but don’t have anything up there that you wouldn’t want a future employer to see.
+- Be Professional Online: Behind the scenes, your personal social media needs to represent you well.
+It is the first thing that many employers look at (especially in PR).
+You can be yourself and be opinionated, as well as passionate about the things you’re into, but don’t have anything up there that you wouldn’t want a future employer to see.

-- Make it snappy: For organisations that don’t have a specific HR team, it will be someone who has a lot of other things to do that will be reading your application.
-And to be honest, even HR people don’t want to spend hours reading an application.
+- Make it Snappy: For organisations that don’t have a specific HR team, it will be someone who has a lot of other things to do that will be reading your application.
+And to be honest, even HR people don’t want to spend too long reading one application.
 Front the most important and relevant info about yourself.
 Look at the company’s website and pick up those key ways they describe themselves – and then repeat those key words back to them.
 You want whoever is reading to get a good vibe about you from a very brief scan of your application.
-No more than 1 page cover letter, no more than 2 page CV.
+No more than a one page cover letter and a two page CV.

 - Get Creative: Depending on the organisation you apply to, you could impress them by going the extra mile with a creative CV.
 It’s risky but if they like it, it could pay off.
-I’m guessing that this kind of application goes down well with self-professed ‘creative’ agencies, and less well with corporate PR/in-house teams…
+This kind of application tends to go down better with self-professed ‘creative’ agencies, and less well with corporate PR/in-house teams.